Ross0375/ross0375.github.io/MTM6201/portfolio/README.md

 Just had the idea to add a dropdown menu using the bootstrap layout, might be a good idea.
 [IMPORTANT] Finished one of the works pages, ready to be transferred to all other works pages, this part is pretty simple.
 Might add a return button to the bottom of these pages instead of the top just because it would probably be more convenient to have them at the bottom.
+I have just finished the responsive states (for the most part, may require editing in the future once all the body copy is complete) Now I am turning my attention to the body copy to get that out of the way.